Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 Create a personal account in GitHub by going to [https://github.com](https://github.com), select "Sign up", and follow the instructions.

-Once a GitHub account is set up, there are a few further preparation steps that are required depending on the workflow chosen to create and manage modules.
+Once a GitHub account is set up, there are a few further preparation steps that are required, depending on the workflow chosen to create and manage modules.

 ### Fork the library repository